zuoc/journal/entries/regrets.md

 That's what I'm missing from my life right now — a project to hack on.
 If I hadn't have built those things already, I'd have plenty to work on right now!

-I certinaly have no regrets, but sometimes I wish I was a little less productive.
+I certinaly have no regrets, but sometimes I wish my past self was a little less productive.